Research projects

 Postcolonial Print Cultures (IRNPPC)

-The International Research Network on Postcolonial Print Cultures, funded by the CNRS (2023-2027) with additional funding from the University of Chicago Center in Paris (2023-25) brings together scholars working in the fields of postcolonial studies and literatures, book and art history, print and material cultures, from 8 different institutions : the CNRS, the University of Chicago, Newcastle University, University of the Witwatersrand, NYU and NYU Abu Dhabi, Jadavpur University and the Center for Studies in Social Sciences in Calcutta.
+The International Research Network on Postcolonial Print Cultures brings together scholars working in the fields of postcolonial studies and literatures, book and art history, print and material cultures from 8 different institutions : the CNRS, the University of Chicago, Newcastle University, University of the Witwatersrand, NYU and NYU Abu Dhabi, Jadavpur University and the Center for Studies in Social Sciences in Calcutta.

 Scholars of the IRNPPC are interested in the production, circulation, and consumption of print as an agent in social, cultural, and political life, and look at the practices, institutions, and networks that have shaped writing, reading and publishing in colonial and postcolonial contexts.